 Coincidental correctness occurs when the program happens to produce the correct output for some input even though it has executed a fault; the program is coincidentally correct rather than actually correct.
-One of the causes of coincidental correctness is known as Failed Error Propagation (FEP) [17, 27, 29].
+One of the causes of coincidental correctness is known as Failed Error Propagation (FEP) [17, 28, 31].
 In this situation, a faulty statement is executed and the resulting internal computational state becomes faulty, but the differences between the faulty and correct state fail to be observed at output.
 We say that the error (the faulty state) has 'failed to propagate'.

-Empirical studies have revealed that failed error propagation inhibits effective software testing [4, 18, 22, 23, 24, 28] but it remains unclear how software testing could be better designed to ameliorate the problems it causes.
-In order to improve software testing, we need to reduce the probability that test cases will suffer from failed error propagation.
-However, in order to do that, we need metrics that can help us to identify parts of a program that are more likely to lead to failed error propagation.
+Empirical studies have revealed that FEP inhibits effective software testing [4, 18, 22, 23, 24, 29] but it remains unclear how software testing could be better designed to ameliorate the problems it causes.
+In order to improve software testing, we need to reduce the probability that test cases will suffer from FEP.
+However, in order to do that, we need metrics that can help us to identify parts of a program that are more likely to lead to FEP.

 Failed error propagation can occur for a number of reasons.
 For example, it might be that the faulty state is simply never inspected by the test oracle.
-In this case, the failure to propagate the error is caused by an inadequate oracle rather than by any inherent property of the program under the test.
-Such failures of error propagation could be addressed by oracle improvement.
-A more interesting class of failed error propagation occurs when the program itself removes traces of an error before it has had a chance to propagate to a point at which it can be observed.
+In this case, the failure to propagate the error is caused by an inadequate oracle rather than by any inherent property of the program under test.
+Such failures of error propagation could be addressed by oracle improvement [26, 30].

+A more interesting class of FEP occurs when the program itself removes traces of an error before it has had a chance to propagate to a point at which it can be observed.
 For this to occur, faulty state changes must become 'lost' along some paths through the program because state update functions along these paths 'squeeze out' the faulty information [7].
-One obvious way in which this could occur is when a path contains a 'killing assignment', which overwrites the value of the variable with the constant.
+One obvious way in which this could occur is when a path contains a 'killing assignment', which overwrites the value of the variable with a constant.

 A killing assignment is the most extreme example of a state update function squeezing out information.
 In general, any computation that reduces entropy of inputs will have the potential to 'squeeze out' error information and thereby lead to failed error propagation.
-This loss of error information suggests a connection between failed error propagation and information theory, but this relationship has been little explored in the literature.
+This loss of error information suggests a connection between FEP and information theory, but this relationship has been little explored in the literature.